takashi-mishra/ICE-Certification-Site/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/features/custom-domain#custom-domain)

+---

+## Certificate verification behavior ✅

+- QR codes now embed the full certificate payload (base64-encoded JSON) so scanning the QR opens a verification URL that contains the data needed to display the certificate.
+- This means scanning from another device (mobile/other browser) will show the verified certificate even if the original device's localStorage is not available.

+How to test:

+1. Generate a certificate in the app and open the certificate preview or Download it.
+2. Scan the QR code with another device (phone).
+The link opened will contain an embedded payload and should render the verified certificate page.

+Notes:
+- The app still supports local verification (localStorage) when accessed on the original device.
+- For stronger security in production, consider signing the payload on a server so it cannot be forged locally.